urbit/urbit.org/content/docs/userspace/gall/guide/overview.md

 * [Types Used in Gall Apps](/docs/userspace/gall/data-types)

 ## What Is Gall?
-Gall is a program (OS kernel or "vane") that runs in the background on Urbit's operating system, Arvo.
+Gall is a program (OS kernel module or "vane") that runs in the background on Urbit's operating system, Arvo.
 It manages most of the programs you think of as Urbit's apps.

 ### Platforms, Not Just Applications